 We conducted extensive tests on both uBlock Origin and AdGuard using tools like Adblock Tester, Cover Your Tracks, and Can You Block It.

-AdGuard achieved a perfect score of 100/100 on the Adblock Tester, demonstrating its excellent capability in blocking various types of ads and trackers. uBlock Origin also performed impressively, scoring 100/100.
+AdGuard achieved a score of 100/100 on the Adblock Tester, demonstrating its advanced capability in blocking various types of ads and trackers.

 The slight difference in the Windows score was due to a few minor issues in blocking certain error monitoring scripts, which are less critical than blocking ads.

-In the Cover Your Tracks test, both ad blockers scored 2.5/3, effectively blocking tracking ads and invisible trackers.
-However, they both fell short of protecting against fingerprinting, a common challenge for most ad blockers.
+In the Cover Your Tracks test, both ad blockers effectively blocked tracking ads and invisible trackers.
+However, they both fell a bit short of protecting against fingerprinting, a common challenge for most ad blockers.

 In the Can You Block It test, both uBlock Origin and AdGuard successfully blocked all tested ads, including banner ads, interstitial ads, and YouTube ads.